-G{sb} = bulk specific gravity of combined aggregate (AASHTO T 85 / T 84 or agency
+G{sb} = bulk specific gravity of combined aggregate (AASHTO T 85 / T 84 or agency approved method from Job Mix Formula)

 G_b = specific gravity of asphalt binder (JMF or asphalt binder supplier)

 Percent of Effective (asphalt) Binder (Pbe)

 P{be} is the total asphalt binder content of a paving mixture minus the portion of asphalt binder that is lost by absorption into the aggregate particles, expressed as a percentage of the mass of aggregate.
 It is the portion of the asphalt binder content that remains as a coating on the outside of the aggregate particles.
 This is the asphalt content that controls the performance of the mix.